 She looked around her narrow workspace.
-While still uncomfortably cramped, her cubicle looked bigger than her friends' because it was neat.
+While still uncomfortably cramped, her cubicle looked bigger than the ones around it because it was neat.
 Its walls were covered in bookcases, not posters or pictures, and her desk had been cleaned of yesterday's paperwork.

-She could hear Harry and Ron's voices in the next cubicle.
-They sounded excited.
+She could still hear Harry and Ron's excited voices in the next cubicle.